Post-acute withdrawal syndrome (PAWS) is a set of symptoms that persist for weeks or even months after you’ve achieved sobriety from a substance.

 How Is Post-Acute Withdrawal Syndrome Treated?

-For some people, Medication for Addiction Treatment (MAT), such as buprenorphine or methadone, can be incredibly helpful for PAWS symptoms, just as they are for more acute, immediate withdrawal symptoms.
+For some people, Medication for Addiction Treatment (MAT) can be incredibly helpful for PAWS symptoms, just as it is for more acute, immediate withdrawal symptoms.
+MAT therapies like buprenorphine and methadone help replace chemicals missing within the recovering brain, easing PAWS symptoms.

-MAT helps replace chemicals missing within the recovering brain, easing PAWS symptoms.
 Homeopathic remedies may also be helpful for some people, although evidence is more limited for this approach.[4]

 Most people with PAWS also benefit from therapy.
 You may go to individual sessions with a therapist, or you may attend group sessions with other people also struggling with PAWS.
 In these sessions, you can learn how to cope with symptoms without relapsing.[5]